wi2trier/cbrkit/README.md

 ## Adaptation Functions

 Case adaptation is a crucial step in the CBR cycle that allows us to modify retrieved cases to better suit the current query.
 CBRkit offers both built-in adaptation functions for common scenarios and the flexibility to define custom adaptation logic.

+**Please note:** `cbrkit.adapt` contains the built-in adaption functions.
+To apply these (or custom adaption functions) to your actual casebase, please refer to [Reuse](#reuse).

 ### Custom Adaptation Functions